toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __Machine Learning Situations__ when you can't code the rules and you can't scale.

 * __Feature Engineering__
+  * __Feature engineering__ is the process of using domain knowledge to extract features from raw data.
+  * __Feature selection__ is the process of selecting a subset of relevant features for use in model
   * __Replace missing data__ is knows as imputation.
 Common strategy is to replace missing data with mean or median value.
 It is important to understand your data before choosing a strategy for replacing missing values.
   * __Forming Cartesian products__ of one variable with another variable eg., variable A, B, C with Z => A_Z, B_Z and C_Z
   * __Binning__ numeric variables to categories eg., the continuous numeric feature age is not linearly correlated with the likelihood to purchase a book